Note: Help content (except videos) has been updated to reflect the UI/UX changes in CORE.

 - Click Save Profile (or Update Profile).

-- You can go ahead and add another BQE ePayments profile by clicking Add Payment Method, if needed.
+- If needed, go ahead and add another BQE ePayments profile by clicking Add Payment Method.
 In that case, one ACH and one Credit Card profile can be set as the default ePayments profile.